bridget-basiq/developers/content/API-Reference/2+Cars/query-cars.md

 ---

 # Querying cars
-In order to see all cars in yur car databse you can use the `carList` query.
+In order to see all cars in yur car database you can use the `carList` query.
 You can see a live example of this query including all available output parameters [here](https://playground.chargetrip.com/?page=carListAll).

 ## Query
 To query your cars you only need to call the `carList` alongside some attributes.
 Optionally you can add [pagination](/API-Reference/API/pagination) and `filters`.